 The moment that has had the most profound impact on my political worldview and personal morality occurred in 2001.
-For those outside Australia, Australians under the age or twenty, or those not familiar with the enveloping venomous tide of propaganda, vilification and obfuscation concerning asylum policy in said country, what I am about to describe may be unfamiliar.
+For those outside Australia, Australians under the age or twenty, or those not familiar with the enveloping venomous tide of propaganda, vilification and obfuscation concerning asylum policy in said country, what I am about to describe may be completely foreign.
 For those who are, they will know that the Tampa Affair is a grim cultural landmark for the country of my birth.

 On the 26th of August, the eponymous SS Tampa, a Norwegian freight vessel, rescued the Palapa, a stranded fishing vessel containing 433 asylum seekers of whom were mostly of Hazara origin.
 The Palapa had set off from Java in an attempt to make it to Christmas Island, where upon arrival it’s passengers intended to lodge claims for asylum.
 Initially, the captain of the Tampa, Arne Rinnand, was given permission by Indonesian authorities to have his passengers disembark at the port of Merak, but decided to head to Christmas Island, a territory of Australia, due to the fervent requests of those he had rescued as well as concerns for the safety of his crew.